XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/app/src/README.md

     This folder contains the "tutor" assets for RoboTutor:
     --------------------------------------------------------

-    There are currently 3 folders:
+    There are currently 5 folders:

      -- lib                 (contains JAVA libs to support RTAssetManager.jar) -- tutor_xmatrices     (contains the transition matrices and associated support files) -- tutors              (contains the individual tutor structural files and data sources)

+	 -- main				(These 2 folders contain source set for the projecct) -- verify				(Verify should contain a copy of EXTERNAL asset data)

+	 NOTE: verify is not part of the project GIT image.
+If must be maintained from the RTAssetPublisher.

     (folder) tutor_matrices:
     -------------------------
     The CSV files found in this folder contain a grid array of tutorid encoding that are processed